-- 6. Does the development create a place with locally inspired or otherwise distinctive character? - How are the houses designed to reflect local traditional characteristics or an otherwise distinctive character? - Has a variety of boundary treatments been proposed to reflect public/ private locations and maximise surveillance of streets and spaces? - > Do buildings have public fronts and private backs? - > Are buildings designed to turn a 'corner'? - Does the development incorporate buildings that reinforce the character and identity along key frontages and locations within the development (e.g. prominent streets, corners, buildings that terminate a vista)? - Does the development layout and building orientation maximise visual connections with the surrounding area? - Does the development incorporate, or visually or physically connect to any existing landmarks and focal points?
-Does it propose new landmarks and focal points? - Are existing buildings of local architectural merit carefully designed into the development to reinforce the character and identity of the place? - > Has public art been incorporated into the development?
+6 Does the development create a place with locally inspired or otherwise distinctive character?

+- How are the houses designed to reflect local traditional characteristics or an otherwise distinctive character? - Do buildings have public fronts and private backs? - Are buildings designed to turn a 'corner'? - Does the development incorporate buildings that reinforce the character and identity along key frontages and locations within the development (e.g. prominent streets, corners, buildings that terminate a vista)? - Does the development layout and building orientation maximise visual connections with the surrounding area? - Does the development incorporate landmarks and focal points? - Are existing buildings of local architectural merit carefully designed into the development to reinforce the character and identity of the place? - Has public art been incorporated into the development?